Tiger Rag: Authorship

-The song was known as "Jack Carey" by the black musicians of the city.
-It was compiled when Jack's brother Thomas, 'Papa Mutt', pulled the first strain from a book of quadrilles.
+According to Tirro, the song was known as "Jack Carey" by the black musicians of the city.
+"It was compiled when Jack's brother Thomas, 'Papa Mutt', pulled the first strain from a book of quadrilles.
 The band evolved the second and third strains in order to show off the clarinetist, George Boyd, and the final strain ('Hold that tiger' section) was worked out by Jack, a trombonist, and the cornet player, Punch Miller."

 Other recordings

 After the success of the Original Dixieland Jass Band recordings, the song gained national popularity.
 Dance band and march orchestrations were published.
 Hundreds of recordings appeared in the late 1910s and through the 1920s.
 These include the New Orleans Rhythm Kings version with a clarinet solo by Leon Roppolo.
 Archaeologist Sylvanus Morley played it repeatedly on his wind up phonograph while exploring the ruins of Chichen Itza in the 1920s.
 With the arrival of sound films, it appeared on soundtracks to movies and cartoons when energetic music was needed.